hapijs/joi/API.md

 **joi** throws or returns `ValidationError` objects containing :
 - `name` - `'ValidationError'`.
 - `isJoi` - `true`.
+- `warning` - when the `warnings` option is `true`, the warning object generated before an asynchronous validation failure, if any.
 - `details` - an array of errors :
     - `message` - string with a description of the error.
     - `path` - ordered array where each element is the accessor to the value where the error happened.